Ramish93/AWS-Cloud-Practioner-Prep/README.md

 3. AWS SDK:
    - programming access to manage AWS resources.
      - this is where we use a language to script the process how we intract with Aws.
-     - usage: for repeated task or automation + if you have an custom app adk would be great choice to let that app intract with AWS services.
+     - usage: for repeated task or automation + if you have an custom app sdk would be great choice to let that app intract with AWS services.
      - languages support:
        ![ sdk languages](./assets/sdklanguages.png?raw=true " sdk languages")